MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 Note that the Memory Mapped IO address range collides with the RAM address range.
 This effectively means that we can't use the last 64 bytes of the 32 Kbyte RAM.
 However, we must be careful to establish the correct priority.
 So in mem/mem.vhd lines 201-206, it is important that memio comes before ram, to ensure the CPU reads from the Memory Mapped IO and not from the RAM.
+Furthermore, we must instruct the C runtime library that these bytes of RAM are unavailable.
+This is done in line 15 of prog/ld.cfg.

 The Memory Map is implemented in mem/memio.vhd, but the actual memory map is inferred from the connections in lines 219-235 in fpga/comp.vhd.